kubernetes-sigs/scheduler-plugins/pkg/mypriorityoptimizer/README.md

 #### Result replication and running test jobs

-After generating the jobs, they’re ready to run.** For faster evaluation, run them in parallel via the init script on HPC or VM resources; we don’t recommend manual, single-node runs with the test script.
+After generating the jobs, they’re ready to run.** For faster evaluation, run them in parallel via the init script on HPC or VM resources; we do not recommend manual, single-node runs with the test script.

 To run a test jobs, follow these steps:

-1) Ensure latest binary of the scheduler with the plugin is built and moved to `bootstrap/content/bin/kube-scheduler` (see [Building](#building)).
+  1) Run the provided `make_bootstrap_folder.sh` script from the root of the repo to create the `bootstrap` folder containing the init script, the built binary, the Python solver code, and all content needed to run the tests (incl. the job files and configuration files, etc.):

+      ```bash
+      ./make_bootstrap_folder.sh
+      ```

   2) Upload the `bootstrap` folder to HPC/VM provider where it can be found (can be renamed if needed).
 This folder contains the init script, the built binary, the Python solver code, and all content needed to run the tests (incl. the job files and configuration files, etc.).
   3) (Optional) Enable SSH access, by adding your public SSH key.
   4) Create an Ubuntu 22.04 instance (no GUI needed) for every job
   5) Once all jobs are done, download the folder containing the results to your local machine.

 An example of a instance setup using [UCloud](https://docs.cloud.sdu.dk/) is shown below - any comparable HPC or cloud platform should look/works similarly.